Visitors trickle to Baton Rouge parks for fresh air as reopening begins; uncertain about long term

 She said she's seen the park busier on the weekend before Friday's phase one reopening.

-L'Auberge Baton Rouge casino reopening May 18; here are restrictions and health and safety protocols
+L'Auberge, Hollywood casinos in Baton Rouge reopening May 18; here are restrictions and health and safety protocols

-The L’Auberge Baton Rouge casino is reopening at 8 a.m.
-May 18 under limited-capacity restrictions laid out under the Phase 1 reopening of cer…
+The L’Auberge Baton Rouge casino and Hollywood Casino Baton Rouge plan to open May 18.

 A steady stream of customers made their way into several shopping centers across Baton Rouge as they reopened Friday for the first time since …